 Requirements for the Center for Biological Chemistry Graduate Program:

-- B.S. or B.A. degree in biochemistry, biology, chemistry, or a related field.
+- B.S. or B.A. or equivalent degree in biochemistry, biology, chemistry, or a related field.

 - Undergraduate courses in biochemistry, genetics, physical chemistry, organic chemistry, and physics.
 (Please note that deficiencies in these courses can be addressed during the first year in the program.)

 - Graduate Record Examination (GRE) scores for the verbal, quantitative, and analytical portions.
 The advanced exam in biochemistry, biology, or chemistry is recommended.
 Test scores can be no more than five years old.

 - International students whose native language is not English must have a minimum TOEFL score of 550 (paper), 213 (computer-based), 79-80 (internet-based) or minimum of 6.0 (IELTS).
 Test scores can be no more than two years old.

 - Please have ETS send the official GRE report to University of Nebraska - Lincoln (Institutional Code: 6877) Biochemistry Department (Biochemistry Departmental Code: 34).

 Review of applications for Fall admission will begin December 15th, 2016 and will continue until available positions are filled.
 For full consideration, students are encouraged to submit applications by January 15th, 2017.

 Admission decisions are made by the Graduate Admissions Committee (5-faculty members), which reviews all of the completed applications.
 Admitted students are provided with a graduate assistantship.
 Applicants are encouraged to apply early so they can be considered for prestigious University Fellowships, which significantly enhances assistantships.
 Historically, our incoming students have been very competitive for these awards.